-9.3.8 User Defined Sinks
+9.3.8 User-Defined Sinks

-The OA&M Framework allows users to create their own user defined sinks.
+The OA&M Framework allows users to create their own user-defined sinks.
 This can be extremely useful for customers who have specific logging requirements.
-For example, many customers require logs to be written in a certain specific format, or have existing billing systems that need to be integrated with.
+For example, many customers require logs to be written in a certain specific format, or need logs to integrate with existing billing systems.

-The label CUSTOM1 is the name of the custom user defined sink.
-Also, the location of the DLL that this sink refers to needs to be specified, the following is an example:
+The label CUSTOM1 is the name of the custom user-defined sink.
+Also, the location of the DLL that this sink refers to needs to be specified.
+The following is an example:

 The parameter cmp.log_dll.<sink label>, where <sink label> is the label specified in the cmp.log_sinks parameter, specifies the location of the DLL or shared object.
-To direct logs to the user defined sink use the log filter mask as defined in the next section.
+To direct logs to the user-defined sink use the log filter mask as defined in the next section.

-Please refer to information on how to create your own user defined sink.
+Please refer to information on how to create your own user-defined sink.